What is Marketing Research?waheed

 Marketing research is undertaken for achieving the following objectives:

-Marketing and sales forecast research provides a sound basis for the formulation of all marketing plans, policies, programs, and procedures.
+Digital Marketing and sales forecast research provide a sound basis for the formulation of all marketing plans, policies, programs, and procedures.

 Marketing research provides methods and means to reduce marketing costs like selling, advertisement, and distribution, etc.